Certified Instructor Training Programs

 We encourage interested people to apply right away.
 Once applicants are accepted into our training program, we will make a plan with them depending on how far they are from existing centers, when the next Core Program Training will take place, and their specific situation.
 Candidates have the opportunity to receive coaching and guidance in how to use our program before and after they participate in a Core Program Training.

-Our annual Kidpower Core Program Training for teaching children and their parents or other caregivers for January 2014 is full and our next training program will take place in late January 2015.
-Because we are conducting our 25-year celebration conference in 2014, our next Fullpower/Teenpower training will be held in late April 2015.
-Many people who are interested in instructor training also participate in our three-day Kidpower Skills for Child Protection Institute, which will take place in July 2013.
+We are now accepting applications for our 2015 Kidpower Core Program Training for teaching children and their parents or other caregivers January 22-27 and for our next Fullpower/Teenpower training April 23-28, 2015.
+Many people who are interested in instructor training also participate in our three-day Kidpower Skills for Child Protection Institute, which will take place in July 2014.